 - Nineteenth-century Garibaldi Theater

-Notable Corso Umberto attractions include Palazzo Grimaldi – the “finest example of neo-Renaissance style buildings in Modica”.
+Notable Corso Umberto attractions include Palazzo Grimaldi – known as the “finest example of neo-Renaissance style buildings in Modica”.
 The Palazzo’s art gallery displays paintings by famous nineteenth century artists from the karst plains of the Iblean area.
 Palazzo Polara has exquisite Baroque architecture and Palazzo de Mercedari – attached to the Sanctuary of Our Lady of Grace – which was previously a convent and hospital during the 1709 plague”.

 Modica’s history dates to 1000 BC when the Sicels (ancient Sicilians) became part of a Greek colony in Siracusa.
 Following the Punic Wars, the Romans took over the colony and later passed it to the Byzantines, Arabs, and Normans.